muk3shb/Digital-VLSI-SoC-Design-and-Planning/README.md

 3. The assembler converts those instructions into binary language and the binary words which enters into hardware(i.e chip layout) executes the stop watch application.

 In our Course we are focused enirely upon RISC-V Instructions.
+The encircled part are the RISC-V Instructions.
 ![image](https://github.com/muk3shb/Digital-VLSI-SoC-Design-and-Planning/assets/71267630/dbda2470-c75f-4801-9fb4-16638c18637b)

 ![image](https://github.com/muk3shb/Digital-VLSI-SoC-Design-and-Planning/assets/71267630/731243d5-c774-43ff-a723-b9ebd5ce764a)